WebDevByCam/WebDevByCam/README.md

 <!-- 🌌 PROFILE README BY WEB DEV BY CAM -->

-<h1 align="center">✨ Hi, I'm Camilo Betancourt ✨</h1>
+<h1 align="center">✨ Hi, I'm Camilo✨</h1>
-<h3 align="center">🚀 Full Stack Developer | 💻 React, Next.js, Node, Python | 🌍 Founder of Web Dev By Cam</h3>
+<h3 align="center">🚀 Full Stack Developer | 💻 React, Next.js, Node.js, Express.js, PostgreSQL | 🌍 Founder of Web Dev By Cam</h3>

 ---

 ### 👨‍💻 About Me

 💫 Passionate about creating **digital solutions that transform businesses**.
-🌎 Based in Villavicencio, Colombia 🇨🇴
+🌎 Based in Bogotá, Colombia 🇨🇴
 🧠 Currently building a **SaaS platform for booking and business management.**
-⚙️ Focused on **Next.js, Node.js, Express, TypeScript, Supabase, and PostgreSQL.**
+⚙️ Focused on **Next.js, Node.js, Express.js, TypeScript, Supabase, and PostgreSQL.**
 🎯 Driven to make an impact through **useful, scalable, and beautifully designed software.**
-💬 Always open to collaborate, learn, and share knowledge with other developers.
+💬 Always open to collaborate, learn, and share knowledge with other people.

 ---